Church of Saint George, Timișoara

-The St. George Serbian Church (Biserica sârbească „Sf.
-Gheorghe”; Српска црква Св. Ђорђе) is a Serbian Orthodox church in the Fabric district of Timișoara.
-Located in Trajan Square, it is one of the three Serbian Orthodox churches in the city, along with the Serbian Orthodox Cathedral in Cetate's Union Square and the St. Nicholas Church in Mehala's Avram Iancu Square.
+The Church of Saint George (Biserica sârbească „Sf.
+Gheorghe”; Црква Светог Ђорђа) is an Eastern Orthodox church located in the Fabric district of Timișoara, Romania.
+It is under jurisdiction of the Eparchy of Timișoara of the Serbian Orthodox Church.

+Located in Trajan Square, it is one of the three Serbian Orthodox churches in the city, along with the Serbian Orthodox Cathedral of the Ascension of the Lord, Timișoara in Cetate's Union Square and the Church of Saint Nicholas in Mehala's Avram Iancu Square.

 History

 A small Orthodox church existed here since Ottoman rule.
 In the 17th century this church was in an advanced state of degradation and was replaced by a wooden church.
 But the first representative Orthodox church in the Fabric district is St. George Church.
 In fact, after the fire that destroyed the Orthodox church in the Cetate district in 1737, the church in Fabric became the only place of worship for the Orthodox in the city.
 It was built between 1745 and 1755, in the Baroque style.
 The church tower, with elements of classical architecture, was raised in 1890, because taller buildings had been built in the square, which dominated the church from an architectural point of view.